 Craig has helped us with marketing and sales since early on!
 His outside of the box thinking and energy has helped bring a fresh perspective.

-Steve helped us open the shop in 2018 and recently retired to enjoy his personal rides.
-Hopefully we'll see more of Steve but that he can enjoy his well earned retirement.
+Steve helped us open the shop in 2018 and has retired to enjoy his personal rides.
+Steve still stops by when out in his various fun vehicles.

 Monday 9:30 – 4:00